 Brentford sign Pontus Jansson from Leeds

-Brentford have completed the signing of Leeds defender Pontus Jansson for an undisclosed fee.
+Brentford have completed the signing of defender Pontus Jansson from Leeds for an undisclosed fee.

-Sky Sports News exclusively revealed that the two sides had agreed a fee over the weekend.

-The Swedish international made 120 appearances for the Elland Road club but has now completed a switch to their fellow Sky Bet Championship side.
+The Sweden international made 120 appearances for the Elland Road club but has now completed a switch to Leeds' fellow Sky Bet Championship side.

 Brentford said the central defender had completed a medical in London on Monday before signing a three-year contract, with the option of an extra year.